TheGreyGhost/MinecraftByExample/src/main/java/minecraftbyexample/mbe04_block_dynamic_block_models/README.md

 1) The BlockState is used to retrieve the corresponding IBakedModel for that blockstate
 2) The IBakedModel::getQuads is called, which returns a collection of quads that are drawn by the rendererer

-In order to make a dynamic model (not based on quads), all we need to do is add our own custom IBakedModel which changes the quads returned by getQuads.
+In order to make a dynamic model (not based on reading from a json), all we need to do is add our own custom IBakedModel which changes the quads returned by getQuads.
 They can be copied from other models, or generated dynamically.

 Forge adds an extended implementation of IBakedModel called IForgeBakedModel.
 Its main benefit is allow IModelData to be passed into the getQuads so that the getQuads can customise its quads appropriately.